-The parties in the approximately 300 coordinated class actions, including the Company, the underwriter defendants in the Company's class action, and the plaintiffs in the Company's class action, have reached a settlement.
+The parties in the approximately 300 coordinated class actions, including the Company, the underwriter defendants in the Company's class action, have reached a settlement.
 The insurers for the issuer defendants in the coordinated cases will make the settlement payment on behalf of the issuers, including the Company.
 On October 5, 2009, the court granted final approval of the settlement.
 Judgment was entered on January 10, 2010.
 A group of three objectors filed a petition to the Second Circuit seeking permission to appeal the District Court's final approval order on the basis that the settlement class is broader than the class previously rejected by the Second Circuit in its December 5, 2006 order vacating the District Court's certifying classes in the focus cases.
 Plaintiffs have filed an opposition to the petition.
-In addition, six notices of appeal to the Second Circuit have been filed by different groups of objectors, including the objectors that filed the petition to appeal.
-The time to file additional notices of appeal has run on February 9, 2010.
+In addition, six notices of appeal to the Second Circuit have been filed by different groups of objectors and one petition to appeal was filed.
+Two appeals are proceedings.
+The remaining objectors have withdrawn their appeals with prejudice.
+The Company's insurance carrier has paid into an escrow account the entire current settlement amount attributed to the Company and recovery from the insurance carrier is, therefore, probable.
+The Company has recorded a liability in its financial statements for the proposed amount of the settlement.
+A receivable has also been recorded for the same amount.
+Accordingly, there is no impact to the Company's statements of operations or cash flows because the amounts of the settlement and the insurance recovery fully offset each other.